What is the Mental Health Review Tribunal?

 - The Team Leader interacts with Tribunal memberse to develop the schedule of hearings and is responsible for managing examination authority applications.

 - The Senior Hearings Coordinator is responsible for the day to day management and support of Hearings Coordinators and Hearings Support Officers, including the administrative tasks associated with the operational and quality management of hearings coordination.

 - Hearing Coordinators are responsible for managing all statutory reviews and applications under the Mental Health Act 2016.
 This includes the scheduling of hearings, maintaining patient files and the Tribunal register, liaising with various parties, and ensuring the documentation requirements of members are met.

 - Hearing Support Officers provide support to the Hearing Coordinators by registering notifications and applications, liaising with parties, coordinating the availability of material for hearings, preparation of documents, and distributing decisions.

 The Corporate Services Team is responsible for maintaining the administration and office environment for the Mental Health Review Tribunal, incorporating building services and financial, human resource and information management.

-- The Senior Information Systems Officer and an Information Systems Officer are responsible for the development and maintenance of all information systems that support the effective functioning of the Mental Health Review Tribunal.
-This includes the maintenance of a computer network for staff; ensuring that the patient information system meets the changing needs of the Tribunal; developing IT solutions and implementing IT strategic plans to promote the independent functioning of the Tribunal; and coordinating the IT skill development of staff and members.
+- The Information Systems Officers are responsible for the development and maintenance of all information systems that support the effective functioning of the Mental Health Review Tribunal.
+This includes the maintenance of a computer network for members and s taff; ensuring that the patient information system meets the changing needs of the Tribunal; developing IT solutions and implementing IT strategic plans to promote the independent functioning of the Tribunal; and coordinating the IT skill development of staff and members.

-- The Business Support Officer and Administration Officer provide payroll, accounts processing, purchasing, records management, and travel management..
+- The Business Support Officers and Administration Officer provide payroll, accounts processing, purchasing, records management, and travel management..
 They also provide project support to the President, Deputy President and Manager.